American men’s tennis trying to turn the corner at Australian Open after low point in 2021

 “That’s the guy I back,” Opelka said, noting that Korda, Paul, Fritz and Brandon Nakashima have all raised their games.
 “I’m very excited for all of us.”

-Read more on Tennis:
+Read more on tennis: